 Virtually all apartments provide air filters for their tenants.
 Normally, cost is the primary consideration given to air filters for HVAC systems.
 As a consequence, you are not likely going to get the best air filtration possible.
 We recommend you contact the Property Manager and explain your desire to obtain a higher-quality filter in your HVAC system.
 If they are unable or unwilling to supply the quality of air filter you desire, ask and obtain permission to supply your own before ordering our air filters.
 Once you receive approval, place your order.
 Anything you can do to extend the life of your HVAC system is in your best interests.
 If a maintenance person installs your air filters for you, we suggest you notify them of the location of your replacement air filters and make them accessible.

-Dust is actually a combination of dirt, pollen, hair, dead skin, pet dander, dust mites, dust mite feces and a myriad of microbiological pollutants.
-Though there is no way to completely eliminate dust, you can control the dust with adequate filtering of the air through your HVAC filter.
+Dust is a combination of dirt, pollen, hair, dead skin, pet dander, dust mites, dust mite feces, and a myriad of microbiological pollutants.
+Though there is no way to eliminate dust, you can control the dust with adequate filtering of the air through your HVAC filter.
 Choosing the right filter media enables maximum filtration without taxing your HVAC system.
-Our MERV 12 air conditioner furnace filters remove up to 97.8% of pollen, pet dander, dust, mold spores, dust mites, tobacco smoke and other airborne particles, therefore helping to reduce the amount of dust while providing a more healthy indoor environment .
+Our MERV 12 air conditioner furnace filters remove up to 97.8% of pollen, pet dander, dust, mold spores, dust mites, tobacco smoke, and other airborne particles, therefore helping to reduce the amount of dust while providing a healthier indoor environment.

-Though we touched on the subject at the beginning of the FAQ’s, you will find this is no longer a popular option as the handling of messy, used filters combined with the cleaning process turns off most people.
-Reusable filters must be cleaned and maintained as much as 2-3 times more frequently than disposable pleated air filters.
+Though we touched on the subject at the beginning of the FAQs, you will find this is no longer a popular option as the handling of messy, used filters combined with the cleaning process turns off most people.
+Reusable filters must be cleaned and maintained as much as 2-3 times more frequently than disposable pleated air filters need changed.
 Pay special attention to the removal of all moisture before reinserting the reusable air filter back into the HVAC system.
-Presence of moisture can produce mold and attract bacteria.
+The presence of moisture can produce mold and attract bacteria.

 Nordic Pure MERV 12 filters have a low air flow resistance for residential and commercial heating and cooling systems.
 Air flow is generally measured as a difference in air pressure on each side of the filter, measured by an instrument that uses water in a measured column to show air pressure.
 The higher the pressure difference, the more the water in the instrument moves.
 Its movement is measured in inches.
 The more inches of water moved, the more the pressure difference.
 This is called air flow resistance.